RPG

 PDF Upload & Processing

-Upload any research paper as a PDF (up to 50 MB).
+Upload any research paper as a PDF.
 The text is extracted automatically and an LLM generates the Research Process Graph.
 Progress is shown in real time.

 Interactive Graph Visualisation